 Service members who die while serving outside a combat zone in direct support of military operations in the zone; and who qualified for special military pay for duty subject to hostile fire or imminent danger are also eligible for tax forgiveness under the same rules as those who die while serving in a combat zone.

-Tax forgiveness for service in a combat zone also applies to service members in a missing status, such as missing in action or prisoners of war, with one slight difference.
+Tax forgiveness for service in a combat zone also applies to service members in a missing status, such as missing in action or prisoner of war, with one slight difference.
 For service members who were in a missing status, the date of death is the date his or her name was removed from missing status for military pay purposes, regardless of the actual date of death.

 A detailed description of the IRS definition of a combat zone can be found in IRS Publication 3, "Armed Forces' Tax Guide."